 - Know who your charity organisation are, their long-term goals and whatever they have done to reach the specific goals

-- You have deeply communicated with the charity organisation and develop some level of trust.
+- You have deeply communicated with the charity organisation and developed some level of trust.

 - You choose a reputable intermediary for charities that accept donations through an intermediary